codelord-evans/codelord-evans.github.io/content/posts/LearnPython/_index.md

   showDate: false
   showAuthor: false
   invertPagination: true
-   showTableOfContents = false
+  showTableOfContents: false
 ---

 {{< lead >}}
 Simple, yet powerful programming language.
 Learn how to use python to build real world applications.
 {{< /lead >}}

-This section contains all the Tutorials you need to master python programming.
+This section contains all the tutorials you need to master python programming.
 ---